koodaamo/tnefparse/README.rst

 tnefparse - TNEF decoding and attachment extraction
 ===================================================

+**Note: If you have understanding of TNEF and/or MIME internals or just need this package and want to help with maintaining it, let me know.
+I'd be happy to give you commit rights.**

 This is a pure-python library for decoding Microsoft's Transport Neutral Encapsulation Format (TNEF), for Python versions 2.6 and above.
 Note that there are some issues with setuptools on Python 3.2, so when using Python3, version 3.3 or above is suggested.